 Not the amount that you want to see in your bank account at the end of the month, but definitely the balance you’d like to see on your credit card bill.

-Spend within your means, and always leave some room to manoeuvre – that’s where the Rainy Day Fund comes in ( c.
-3 to 6 months net income in an accessible deposit account for those emergencies, sudden loss of income or investment opportunities. )
+Spend within your means, and always leave some room to manoeuvre – that’s where the Rainy Day Fund comes in ( for those emergencies, sudden loss of income or investment opportunities. )